How can I get internet for my event?

 It’s worth talking to local land owners and seeing what you can utilise from the local area.

-Not many event producers have an event connectivity specialist as part of their team.
+Not many event production teams have an event connectivity specialist as part of their team.
 More commonly it’s an external provider or contractor brought in who will have the technical equipment along with the expertise.

 Some will specialise in indoor events.
 Here, some of the internet and WiFi infrastructure is always in situ, so the provider will utilise an already-available hardware infrastructure.
 They will bring in their own networking tools to configure the hardware to give users the right access, and lay any peripheral access points to adapt the WiFi layout.